EggKai/ShoeSeller/README.md

 ███████║██║  ██║╚██████╔╝███████╗███████║███████╗███████╗███████╗███████╗██║  ██║
 ╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚══════╝╚══════╝╚══════╝╚══════╝╚══════╝╚══════╝╚═╝  ╚═╝
 ```
 [ShoeSeller](https://www.shoeseller.site) is a specialized e-commerce platform for footwear created for [Singapore Institute of Technology](https://www.singaporetech.edu.sg/)'s INF1005 Module, offering a seamless and secure online shopping experience.
-Designed using an MVC architecture, the website supports multiple user roles—including admin, employee, and regular user—while providing robust features like secure checkout, a rewards system, and a comprehensive order history.
+Designed using an MVC architecture, the website supports multiple user roles; including admin, employee, and regular user, while providing robust features like secure checkout, a rewards system, and a comprehensive order history.

 ## Table of Contents